Carl Safina: Early life and education

 Carl Safina was born in Brooklyn, New York to Italian Americans (his grandparents were from Sicily.)
 At age ten he moved with his family into the new and rapidly expanding suburbs of Long Island, New York.
-As a teen Safina spent free hours fishing, camping, and hiking near his home.
-Rapid building and construction on Long Island caused him to witness destruction of woodlands and other natural habitats, which made another deep and personal impression.
+As a teen Safina spent his free hours fishing, camping, and hiking near his home.
+Rapid building and construction on Long Island caused him to witness the destruction of woodlands and other natural habitats, which made another deep and lasting personal impression.

-He received a degree in environmental science at the State University of New York at Purchase.
-Later at Rutgers University he earned master's and PhD degrees in ecology for his studies of seabirds.
+Safina earned a degree in environmental science at the State University of New York at Purchase.
+He then attended Rutgers University, where he earned master's and PhD degrees in ecology for his studies of seabirds.

 Career

 Safina's first book, Song for the Blue Ocean, won the Lannan Literary Award for nonfiction.
 His second book, Eye of the Albatross, won the John Burroughs Medal and the National Academies' communications award for the year's best book.
 Safina's Voyage of the Turtle was a New York Times Editors' Choice.
 In 2011, The View From Lazy Point was a New York Times Editors' Choice, a National Geographic Travelers book of the month and received the Orion Book Award.
 Also in 2011, his chronicle of the Deepwater Horizon oil spill, A Sea in Flames, was a New York Times Editors' Choice.

 His work has been featured in National Geographic,The New York Times, and other publications.
 He contributed a new foreword to Rachel Carson's seminal work, The Sea Around Us.

-Safina is inaugural holder of the Endowed Chair for Nature and Humanity at Stony Brook University.
+Safina is the inaugural holder of the Endowed Chair for Nature and Humanity at Stony Brook University.
 He has been a visiting fellow at Yale University and a senior fellow with the World Wildlife Fund.
 Safina is also a MacArthur Fellow, a Guggenheim Fellow, a Pew Fellow in Marine conservation, and a recipient of Chicago's Brookfield Zoo's Rabb Medal.
-Safina was named among "100 Notable Conservationists of the 20th Century" by Audubon magazine.
+He was named among "100 Notable Conservationists of the 20th Century" by Audubon magazine.

-His 10-part TV series, Saving the Ocean with Carl Safina, premiered on PBS in April 2011.
+Safina's 10-part television series, Saving the Ocean with Carl Safina, premiered on PBS in April 2011.